On regular graphs equienergetic with their complements: Unitary Cayley graphs

 By taking into account that $q_1\cdots q_s=1+S_e+S_o+(q_1-1)\cdots(q_s-1)$ we have

 So, we obtain that

 By removing $2$ on both sides of the equality, we obtain \eqref{s odd cond}, and the proof is complete. \end{proof}

 \begin{rem} It is well-known (\cite{ABJK}, \cite{Ki+}) that if $(R,\frak m)$ is local ring, then $G_R$ is a complete multipartite graph with $|R|/|\frak m|$ parts of the same size $|\frak m|$.
-Therefore, $G_R$ is an imprimitive strongly regular graph in this case.
-Moreover, if $|R|=|\frak m|^2$, then $G_R$ has $OA(m,m)$ parameters which is in coincidence with Theorem \ref{Equien noisosp prim. car}. \sk \end{rem}
+Therefore, $G_R$ is an imprimitive strongly regular graph in this case, and non-bipartite by Proposition 3.2 in \cite{PV5}.
+Moreover, if $|R|=|\frak m|^2$, then $G_R$ has $OA(m,m)$ parameters which is in coincidence with Theorem~\ref{Equien noisosp prim. car}. \sk \end{rem}

 Note that in case ($b$) of the previous proposition, if $R=\ff_{q_1} \times \cdots \times \ff_{q_s}$ is a product of finite fields with $s\ge 3$, then $m_i=1$ for all $i=1,\ldots, s$, and hence \eqref{s odd cond} simply reads